JarrodBogard/football-app-ui-rebuild/README.md

+# What is MyFootball App?
+MyFootball App is an application that allows users to track NFL players football stats.
+Users can easily add players to their list of players get up-to-date stats on their current performance.

-# How My Football App Works
+## How My Football App Works

 ### 1. Start by creating a username and password or login if you already have one.